From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: Introduction

 \begin{example} Let~$C_n$ denote the cycle graph with~$n\geq 3$ vertices and let~$f$ be an odd polynomial with~$n$ distinct real roots.
 Let~$x_1,\ldots,x_n$ denote the state of the vertices, labelled in a circular order.
 For every~$\lambda$ small enough the equation~$f(y)=\lambda$ has $n$~distinct roots~$y_1,\ldots,y_n$ and an equilibrium can be obtained by setting~$x_k = y_1+\cdots+y_{k}$~\cite[Proposition 4.4]{homs2021nonlinear}.
 As~$\lambda$ varies, this gives a curve of equilibria.
 For example, the set~$\argequilibria{C_3}{x^3-x}$ is union of a closed curve of stable equilibria and an isolated unstable equilibrium point~\cite[Figure~2]{homs2021nonlinear}. \end{example}

 \begin{example} Let~$G_1$ and~$G_2$ denote the left hand side graph and the right hand side graph of Figure~\ref{fig:homotopic} respectively.
 Suppose that the function~$f$ is either periodic or a polynomial.
 Then the set of equilibria~$\argequilibria{G_1}{f}$ is either $0$~or~$1$-dimensional, while the set of equilibria~$\argequilibria{G_2}{f}$ can be $2$-dimensional.
-The reason is that the graph~$G_1$ contains two cycles intersecting in one edge, while the graph~$G_2$ does not.
-We will return to this example in Section~\ref{sec:set_of_equilibria} after the introduction of cycles chains. \end{example}
+The reason is given by Theorem~\ref{thm:intro_blocks_stability}: the graph~$G_1$ contains two cycles intersecting in one edge, while the graph~$G_2$ does not. \end{example}